cloudmesh/cloudmesh1/webui/pages/faq.rst

 Cloudmesh is cool, can I participate in the development?

 * Yes, Yes, Yes.
 We love your participation.
-If you have ideas or want to help on documentation, testing and code cleanup let us know.
+If you have ideas or want to help on extending cloudmesh, or even
+  documentation, testing and code cleanup let us know.
+You will be properly acknowledged in our future releases.

 I like to contribute my code to cloudmesh?